The Costa Foundation

 Costa recognised that without the farmers and co-operatives that grow coffee, they would have no business.
 They are an integral part of Costa's success; giving long-term support where possible seemed like a natural thing to do.

 How is the Costa Foundation funded?

 The Costa Foundation is funded through a number of mechanisms:

 - Direct annual donation from Costa

-- Match-funding by Whitbread and Costa
+- Match-funding by Whitbread PLC

 - Store Fundraising activities

 - Individual team member fundraising outside of stores (i.e. sponsored walks)

 - Donations from partner organisations and suppliers

 - Annual national centrally driven campaigns